Are you 14-18? Spend the summer with the Food Works Summer Crew!

-Food Works Summer Volunteer Intern Positions - Food Works is recruiting interns for summer 2014.
+Food Works Summer Volunteer Intern Positions Available! - Food Works is recruiting interns for summer 2014.
 Do you have a passion for cooking, empowering young leaders, growing sustainable farms, marketing organic produce, or teaching job and academic skills to teenagers?
 If you answered yes, then you we’ve got the volunteer internship for you.
 Food Works is currently accepting applications for the following volunteer internship positions: (please download a position description)

 Another Great Season at Food Works Farm!